vsillan/game-server-programming-course/assignments/assignment_2.md

 # Assignment 2

-The purpose of the following exercises is to get you familiar with writing API-endpoints using layered architecture.
+The purpose of the following exercises is to get you familiar with writing API-endpoints using a layered architecture.
 Layered architecture means that we divide the responsibilities related to handling the requests between different classes.

-It's generally a bad practice to write the business logic and data access logic inside the controller which receives the API requests.
-This is why we extract the business logic into a class called ``PlayerProcessor`` and the data access logic into a class called ``InMemoryRepository``.
+In our application architecture we have two layers: a controller and a repository.

 After the exercises we have implemented CRUD (Create, Read, Update, Delete) operations for the Players API.

-**Help**

-If you feel that you need more explanation, you can read an implementation example of a TODO-list app from here: https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-vsc?view=aspnetcore-2.1

-Please note that the example uses ``Entity Framework`` as the database access technology.
-That is not something we do in this course so you should skip those parts and use the ``InMemoryRepository`` presented on this assignment.

 ---